 The best method for determining TBI is generally considered to be a combination of all three of these different methods.

 Depending on the nature of the injury you have suffered, TBI can have extremely serious consequences for injury victims and their families.
-Unfortunately, in many cases, those who have been the victims of TBI cannot afford to pay for the costs that their injury may have.
+Unfortunately, in many cases, those who have been the victims of TBI cannot afford to pay for the costs and treatments associated with their injury.
 Therefore, it may be necessary for victims to take legal action in order to pursue compensation for these costs from those responsible for causing their injuries.
-At Hach & Rose, LLP, our attorneys are committed to providing traumatic brain injury victims with the representation they need to effectively fight for justice.
-Contact us by calling (212) 779-0057 today to learn more about what we may be able to do for you.
+At Hach & Rose, LLP, our personal injury attorneys are committed to providing traumatic brain injury victims with the representation they need to effectively fight for justice.
+Contact our firm by calling (212) 779-0057 today to learn more about what our traumatic brain injury lawyers may be able to do for you.